jac-oblong/nonstdlib/doc/adr/generics.md

 - Will increase code size if multiple array types are used.
 This is not a major concern, however, and is the norm for languages with templates.
 - Cannot handle function pointers.
-This can be fixed by defining a separate `FuncArray` that only works with function pointers.
-The generation can happen in the same way.
+This can be fixed by using `typedef` to define a function pointer type.
 - Verbose interface.
 The interface also prevents accepting an array of any type and doing basic operations with it (checking if it is empty / obtaining the length).

-## Generic Array with `_Generic`
+## Generic Types with `_Generic`

 `_Generic` allows for picking between expressions based on the type of the given expression.
 This can be used in conjunction with a macro to remove some of the verboseness while maintaining type safety.

 ```c